Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Agonyremove keyboard not working
 * no music loop
 * hovering in inventory while on spire shrine overlaps descriptions

-* lastmove when entering new room is confusing
-* psydrone doesn't work
+**Low priority nitpicks**

+* When the player respawns, their lastMove is right by default, which is kind of weird.
+* Double speed enemies still seem to occasionally return to their previous tile.
+* Psychodrones risk being grindy if they let you farm Ordered souls.
+Find a way to avoid this.

 **UI**

-* Add a rose button in the bottom right.
-Actually, maybe it should be a status effect tracker instead...
-* Make it so souls in the wheel don't disappear when leaving room to reward good play
-* A real text log at the bottom like most roguelikes? with a confirm prompt if you draw after 0 resolve
+* A confirm prompt if you draw after 0 resolve.
+Also make the resolve counter red at 0.
 * numeric system based on basic castes.

 **Rooms & Creatures**